rehierl/abstract-properties/04-0-order-theory/3-x-toset-one-src-snk.md

 connex/trichotomous characteristic would force it to be a source vertex to every other vertex.
 That is, any other vertex is then required to be directly connected to it as a source vertex in the order relation.
-Based on that there seems to be no conflict, which is why a total order relation may still have a single source vertex.
+Based on that there seems to be no conflict, which is why a total order relation may have a single source vertex.

-Analogous to that, a total order relation may still have a single sink vertex.
+Analogous to that, a total order relation may have a single sink vertex.
 That is because such a vertex can still be connected as a sink to every other vertex in the order relation.

 <!-- ======================================================================= -->
 ## no source/sink?